grafana/tempo/docs/tempo/website/api_docs/_index.md

 _For more information, check the page on [consistent hash ring](../operations/consistent_hash_ring)._

-### Metrics-generators ring status
+### Metrics-generator ring status

-> Note: this endpoint is only available when the metrics-generator is enabled.
-See [configuration](../configuration/_index.md#metrics-generator).

 ```
 GET /metrics-generator/ring
 ```

-Displays a web page with the metrics-generators hash ring status, including the state, healthy and last heartbeat time of each metrics-generator.
+Displays a web page with the metrics-generator hash ring status, including the state, health, and last heartbeat time of each metrics-generator.

+This endpoint is only available when the metrics-generator is enabled.
+See [metrics-generator](../configuration/_index.md#metrics-generator).

 _For more information, check the page on [consistent hash ring](../operations/consistent_hash_ring)._